top of page

 About the artist:

 Having been brought up on the edge of Dartmoor I have always been fascinated and drawn to the magic and wildness of the moor.
-I paint many different types of landscapes, ranging from seascapes to woodlands and rugged moorland scenes.
+These vast and moody landscapes have inspired many of my paintings.

 I love working with the molten wax as every piece I create is spontaneous and unique, I can never replicate any painting as I am working with a liquid medium.

-I have exhibited my work in joint and held solo exhibitions in Devon, Shropshire and in London.
+I have exhibited my work in Devon, Shropshire and in London and love collaborating with other artists and makers.

 About encaustic art:

 Encaustic is a form of art which uses molten wax infused with pigmented colour, which is applied to a surface.
-It is an ancient art form dating back to the Ancient Egyptian time when it was used to paint depictions on the inside of tombs.
+It is an ancient art form dating back to the Ancient Greek times.

 My painting process:

-First I melt pigmented wax blocks onto the surface of a heated flatbed iron.
-I then apply the molten wax onto glossy paper with sweeping motions to create sky effects and the landscape.
+I melt pigmented wax blocks onto the surface of a heated dry iron.
+I then apply the molten wax onto paper with sweeping motions.
 To add detail I use the tip of the iron, or a stylus, which has changeable nibs.

 bottom of page